giving & receiving.

 Ever wonder when is the best time for your parents to downsize?
 Are you willing to wait for a crisis to occur?
 This seminar will help anyone who wants to begin the conversation, understand the difficulty of transition when you are old, and honor the significance of maximizing Mom and Dad’s independence.
 By starting the conversations now you will already be one step further than if you receive the 2AM emergency phone call.

 This workshop offers tips for understanding and communicating with someone affected by dementia.
-Learn strategies to handle difficult behaviors and how to remain connected with your family member.
-Discussions will cover how dementia affects a person's ability to understand and communicate, some simple skills for handling troubling behavior, and ways to feel more confident in your caregiving role.
+Learn strategies and skills to handle troubling behaviors and how to remain connected with your family member.
+Discussions will cover how dementia affects a person's ability to understand and communicate, and ways to feel more confident in your caregiving role.

 Ever wonder why you would want to think about a scenario that wouldn’t allow you to communicate with those around you?
-Join us to learn how to identify key people in your life that should know about your thoughts, values and understanding the importance of expressing your wishes sooner rather than later.
+Join us to learn how to identify key people in your life that should know about your thoughts and values.
+Gain understanding of the importance of expressing your wishes sooner rather than later.
 Learn about what is included in the Minnesota Health Care Directive.
-These are easy to complete health care directive forms that let you say exactly what your wishes are for the future.
+These are easy to complete forms that let you say exactly what your wishes are for the future.
 Every age is the right age to have a health care directive!

 Your home is your castle, and it should be the safest castle around.
 Join us for a great discussion on implementing simple modifications to keep your home as safe as possible with you in it!
 Establish techniques now, which will keep you independent and having a plan so that you can age in place.